 8. Remember Everyone is Transitioning

 The bus will likely run late, the cafeteria money may take awhile to be credited to your account, and the school secretaries are going to be swamped with angry phone calls, questions at pick up and drop off, and fielding these concerns for teachers and administration as well.
 Take a deep breath and realize that everyone is transitioning together.
-While your child is the number one priority to both you and the school, other issues will most likely iron themselves out during the first few weeks of school.
+While your child is the number one priority to both you and the school, other issues will most likely iron themselves out during the first few weeks of the year.
 If, at that time, there is still an issue that causes concern then by all means speak up as your child's advocate.
 Just please don't expect everything to go off flawlessly the first day (or the second if the first day is perfect)!

 9. Have a Drop Zone